 It was designed by the Dutch architect Rem Koolhaas with Office for Metropolitan Architecture and Arup-AFA, and was built as part of Porto's project for European Culture Capital in 2001 but was only finished in the first half of 2005 and immediately became an icon in the city.

 Port Wine is born in the Douro Valley, but it is the city of Porto that gives the name to the wine.
 Why?
 Because that’s where the wine ages and is shipped from to all over the world.
 A visit to the Port wine cellars, located in the city of Gaia near de Douro river, is a mandatory activity during any trip to Porto.

 |04 Nov 2019||Extended:|

 Abstract submission, Proposals for Special Sessions, Panels and Workshops

 |18 Nov 2019||Invitation to submit complete papers|

-ubmission of complete papers for Special Sessions (no abstracts)
+Submission of complete papers for Special Sessions, Work In Progress and Student Poster (no abstracts)

 |21 Jan 2020||Notification of Acceptance, |

 Camera-ready submission for all submission types